Olingo-dev/Olingo/README.md

 These diagrams are designed to help you quickly understand the system's architecture and how different parts interact.

 ### Contribution Guidelines
 Before contributing, please make sure to review and follow the project's [contribution guidelines](./CONTRIBUTING.md).
 These guidelines cover important aspects such as coding standards, documentation requirements, and the pull request process to ensure consistency and quality across all contributions.

+### Development on windows.
+If you're experiencing performance issues with your DevContainer, try cloning the Olingo repository directly into the Windows Subsystem for Linux (WSL) and work from there.
+This can enhance performance because WSL offers faster file system operations compared to traditional Windows setups.

 ## Roadmap